ironsmile/euterpe/README.md

 * Playlists
 * Search by track name, artist or album
 * Download whole album in a zip file with one click
+* Controllable via media keys in OSX with the help of [BeardedSpice](https://beardedspice.github.io/)

 Configuration
 ======